How to Become a Activity Coordinator in a Day Centre

 Essential Skills:

-• Creativity: Designing diverse and engaging activities.
+• Creativity: Create various engaging activities.

-• Communication: Strong verbal and written communication skills.
+• Communication: Have strong verbal and written skills.

 Qualifications